aaronbloomfield/slp/docs/rubyrails-deployment.md

   Options -MultiViews
 </Directory>
 ```
-6. In the HTML document root (likely `/var/www/html`), make a `rails` sub-directory.
+6. In the HTML document root (likely `/var/www/html`), make that `rails` sub-directory.
 In that directory, run `ln -s /home/rails/myapp/public railstest`, where `/home/rails/myapp` and `railstest` are the values from step 5, above.
-7. Restart apache: `sudo service apache2 restart`
+7. Reload apache: `sudo service apache2 reload`
-8. View the app at http://localhost/rails/railstest.
+8. View the app at `http://localhost/rails/railstest`.
 While it should show a Passenger page, at this point, it should complain about being unable to run bundler/setup (specifically, "cannot load such file -- bundler/setup (LoadError)").
 8. Run `sudo gem install bundler`
-9. Reload `http://localhost/railstest`.
+9. Reload `http://localhost/rails/railstest`.
 Now it should complain about not *having* the gems installed, which is a different issue.

-The problem, now, is that all of the gems were installed by the local user via `bundle install`, which just finds the gems that are needed to be installed.
-However, the Ruby on Rails that is running on the Apache web server (via Passenger) does not use those gems -- instead, it uses the gems in /var/lib/gems/2.1.0/gems -- and the particular gems needed for that web app have not (yet) been installed.
+The problem, now, is that all of the gems were installed by the local user via `bundle install` (or, more likely, `bundle install --path vendor/bundle`), whcih installs them to the user's own directory.
+However, the Ruby on Rails that is running on the Apache web server (via Passenger) does not use those gems -- instead, it uses the gems in `/var/lib/gems/2.1.0/gems` -- and the particular gems needed for that web app have not (yet) been installed.

+A few hard ways to manage this before we get to the easy way:

-You can install gems one-by-one.
+- You can install gems one-by-one.
 While this is rather tedious, it will work.
 In the passenger error page, about 8 lines down, it will say something like, "Could not find rake-10.3.2 in any of the sources (Bundler::GemNotFound)".
 That says that the gem that is needed is "rake" and the version is "10.3.2".
 So we can install that particular gem via `sudo gem install rake -v 10.3.2`.

-Alternatively, you can cd into the Rails app directory (which, in the example above, was /home/rails/myapp), and run `bundle install` as root.
+- Alternatively, you can cd into the Rails app directory (which, in the example above, was /home/rails/myapp), and run `bundle install` as root.

+The easist way is to have the users run `bundle install --path vendor/bundle` instead of `bundle install`.
+This will install the gems into their rails app directory (specifically, `myapp/vendor/bundle/ruby/2.1.0/gems/`).
+Passenger will look there for the gems, in addition to the system directory (which is `/var/lib/gems/2.1.0/gems`).
+Having them install the gems locally will take up more disk space (maybe 50-100 Mb per user), but will be far easier, as the students can manage their own gems without sudo privledges.

 Some packages may complain about not finding /usr/lib/ruby/include/ruby.h -- see the troubleshooting section, below, for how to fix this.